danilw/vulkan-shadertoy-launcher/README.md

 ___

 ### Update 2025:
- - some [minor rework](https://github.com/danilw/vulkan-shadertoy-launcher/commit/c350e9cb8a55b6c72d7db1fd20d197ad8d3fbf1b) to add `DYNAMIC_and_STATIC_SIZE` - dynamic and static framebuffers support
+ - some [minor rework](https://github.com/danilw/vulkan-shadertoy-launcher/commit/c350e9cb8a55b6c72d7db1fd20d197ad8d3fbf1b) to add `DYNAMIC_and_STATIC_SIZE` - dynamic and static size for framebuffers
  - read `USEFUL defines` section in [launcher/main.c](https://github.com/danilw/vulkan-shadertoy-launcher/blob/master/launcher/main.c#L7)
  - fixed new validation error [#6](https://github.com/danilw/vulkan-shadertoy-launcher/issues/6)
  - I think this should finally fix those random crashes on resize on AMD and Intel GPUs that were not catched by validation layers in the past